chbndrhnns/pycharm-plugin-connexion/inbox.md

 - [ ] Unsupported python version appears too early, when no interpreter is set up
 - [ ] commit: if it fails for hooks, add option keep selection of files (docs/keep-commit-selection/spec.md)
-- [-] feat: exception: if using err/exc/error, offer `except bla as X`
-- [-] feat: exception: wrap list with parentheses to resolve syntax error

 ## Completed Tasks (newest first)

+- [x] feat: exception: if using err/exc/error, offer `except bla as X`
+- [x] feat: exception: wrap list with parentheses to resolve syntax error
 - [x] feat: Parse pytest node ids in the terminal as links
 - [x] feat: Parse pytest identifier in search all dialog
 - [x] feat: Support export of attributes